-There’s not a week that goes by on the MarTech Blog that we aren’t curating and sharing other people’s facts, opinions, quotes, and even their content by way of infographics and other publications.
+There’s not a week that goes by on Martech Zone that we aren’t curating and sharing other people’s facts, opinions, quotes, and even their content by way of infographics and other publications.

 We are not a curation site for other people’s content, though.
 Sharing other people’s ideas doesn’t make you an authority, it recognizes and strengthens the author’s authority.
 But… enhancing, commenting, criticizing, illustrating and better explaining other people’s content not only recognizes and strengthens their authority… it also enhances yours.